DataBiosphere/azul/OPERATOR.rst

 GitHub bot account
 ------------------

-Continuous integration environments (Gitlab, Travis) may need a GitHub token to access GitHub's API.
+Continuous integration environments (GitLab, Travis) may need a GitHub token to access GitHub's API.
 To avoid using a personal access token tied to any particular developer's account, we created a Google Group called ``azul-group@ucsc.edu`` of which Hannes and Trevor are owners.
 We then used that